Leslie Jones promises to host 'The Daily Show' herself - ExBulletin

 Her viral tweets landed her a job as an NBC correspondent at the 2016 and 2018 Olympics.
 She hosted the BET Awards in 2017 and starred in the 2016 remake of Ghostbusters.

-Jones said she follows daily events and personalities to make sure The Daily Show is still relevant under her watch, but she also has things planned.
+Jones said she tracks daily events and personalities to make sure The Daily Show is still relevant under her watch, but she also has things planned.

 We already have a lot of ideas wrapped up and what we want to do and what we want the show to look like, she said.
 Of course, this changes with daily events.
 If something big happened, of course, we had to change it for that.
 But, yes, we have a lot of things we already want to do.

-When asked if she would be interested in inheriting the host’s chair permanently, Jones showed no commitment.
+When asked if Hangar was interested in inheriting the hosts’ presidency on a permanent basis, Jones was evasive.
 I don’t really want to answer that, she said.

 |